France's Technicolor to buy Cisco's set-top box business

 It will create the world No. 2 in customer premises equipment (CPE) - phone gear, cable and satellite TV set-top boxes, routers and switches - with total sales of 3 billion euros ($3.3 billion) and a 15 percent market share.

-That compares with 25 percent that will be held by U.S. network gear maker Arris Group (ARRS.O) and British set-box maker Pace PIC.L when they complete a merger.
+That compares with 25 percent that will be held by U.S. network gear maker Arris Group and British set-box maker Pace when they complete a merger.

 "Video is what is driving traffic today," Technicolor CEO Frederic Rose told a conference call.
 "All this is fueling a massive demand for customer premises television equipment."